No matter how often I hold this role, I still forget things. So here’s a checklist of things to remember, in order of execution.

 - Get the introductions for Tabletopics Master, and each prepared speaker.

 - If you haven’t heard from a speaker and have doubts about their attendance, call them to make sure all is well and they have whatever support they need.

 - Pair each speaker with an evaluator.
 The general rule is pair the more advanced speakers with the more experienced evaluators.
 This is officially the GE’s job but it never happens in practice.
 Just ask the GE if he or she is OK with your pairings and accept any changes the GE requests.

 - Solicit help from the GE and executive members if you are having difficulty getting roles filled.

 - Prepare the agenda.
+Note: DO NOT USE AGENDA FROM LAST MEETING as mistakes get propagated and exacerbated over time when this becomes the practice.
 Information and a standard template is available by clicking here.
 Our TFS meetings are a branded experience and therefore follow a set flow and style.
 This also helps make the filling and publishing the agenda as easy as possible so everyone can concentrate on their roles.
 If you’d like to do something differently please discuss this first with the VP of Education.
 While most of our meetings must conform to our standard agenda, we can do something different from time-to-time.

 - Send out email reminders

 - remind all role players to bring their Leadership and Communication manuals to document the completion of their projects.

 - remind speakers to give the relevant manuals to their evaluators.